-Steve Mandich, 41, first appeared in print when his pen/crayon illustration was published in The Art of Star Wars (Ballantine, 1979); not until the fanzine explosion of the 1990s did he begin his literary career.
+Steve Mandich, 44, was first published at age ten when his Darth Vader illustration appeared in The Art of Star Wars (Ballantine, 1979); his literary career began amid the fanzine explosion of the 1990s.

-Within the photocopied pages of his self-published 'zine Heinous, Steve examined such pop-culture anomalies as the enigmatic Human Fly, the defunct Seattle Pilots baseball team, the fundamentalist comics of Jack Chick, deadpan legend Bob Newhart, and monorails.
-Heinous was a surprise hit, called a "wickedly enjoyable read" by Utne Reader, and garnering a rave "Editor's Choice" review in Factsheet Five.
-Select articles were hand-picked by Playboy Advisor Chip Rowe for his anthology The Book of Zines (Owl/Henry Holt, 1997).
-Rowe interviewed Steve here.
+Within the photocopied pages of his self-published zine Heinous, Steve examined such pop-culture anomalies as the enigmatic Human Fly, the defunct Seattle Pilots baseball team, the fundamentalist comics of Jack Chick, the deadpan legend Bob Newhart, and monorails.
+Heinous was a surprise hit, called a "wickedly enjoyable read" by Utne Reader, and garnering a rave "Editor's Choice" review in the authoritative zine periodical Factsheet Five.
+Select articles were chosen by Playboy Advisor Chip Rowe for the anthology The Book of Zines (Owl/Henry Holt, 1997); Rowe interviewed Steve here.

 Most notably, Heinous gained praise for its extensive coverage of motorcycle daredevil Evel Knievel, which Steve expanded into Evel Incarnate:The Life and Legend of Evel Knievel (Macmillan, 2000).
-The definitive biography of the fallen 1970s icon garnered an Editor's Choice citation by Amazon.co.uk, and in 2004 was adapted into a film biography for Turner Network Television.
+The definitive biography of the 1970s icon was adapted into a film biography for Turner Network Television in 2004.
 In 2005 he was credited as a "Daredevil Consultant/Historian" for the History Channel documentary Absolute Evel: The Evel Knievel Story, and in 2006 he was interviewed on the CMT program True Grit: Evel Knievel.
-Upon Knievel's passing in 2007, Steve wrote an obitiaury for Slate.com.
+Upon Knievel's passing in 2007, he wrote an obituary for Slate.com.